 One of the best ways to add a splash of colour to your home is by using flowers.
 Again, it uses the natural world to bring some contrast to your home.

 Low height seating

-You do not have to spend a fortune to get the minimalist sofa you see in the interior design magazines.
+You do not have to spend a fortune to get the minimalist sofa you see in the interior design magazines, You can find luxury affordable furniture online.
 The fourteen-cushion corner sofa that takes up a whole area of the room isn’t for everyone.

 Instead of thinking length, think height.
 You want the seating to be lower to the floor to make the most of the room’s height.
 It is a place to get closer to the earth and snuggle into the odd larger cushion.
 Your minimalist house should not be uncomfortable, as it is still your home after all.

 The minimalist design is so clever because it gives you an opportunity to wow visitors in one moment in your home.
 The sparseness and limited use of colour provide the perfect backdrop for that one powerful moment.
 It is a piece of art of a signature piece of furniture and zing in a room where everything else falls away to reveal its beauty.
 Your focal point will be a conversation starter and, with the right painting or sculpture, could move you each time you walk into your home.

 Minimalism isn’t about having less design but about making simple design choices.
 You have a much more powerful effect on those visiting your home by making one or two signature moves.